Marcos-C7/Auction-algorithm/README.md

 Error	AS_Load_graph_Text(AuctionSolver *Instance, char *file_path);
 ```

-Once a weighted graph has been loaded in an 'AuctionSolver' instance, we can use a function to find a minimum cost perfect matching
+Once a weighted graph has been loaded in an 'AuctionSolver' instance, to find a minimum cost perfect matching
-via the \epsilon-Scaling Auction Algorithm:
+via the \epsilon-Scaling Auction Algorithm we can use the following function:
 ```
 Error	AS_Solve_Instance(AuctionSolver *Instance, double initial_epsilon, double alpha, double final_epsilon);
 ```